-- \ For the purpose of grading, you are allowed to drop your lowest scoring group assignment score and your lowest individual assignment score. - Group Assignments: I will regularly assign group assignments to be completed in groups.
+- For the purpose of grading, you are allowed to drop your lowest scoring group assignment score and your lowest individual assignment score. - Group Assignments: I will regularly assign group assignments to be completed in groups.
 There will be a total of 4 group assignments.
 Submit one write-up for the entire group, being careful to note all the names of group members. - Individual Assignments: I will also assign individual assignments.
 These are to be done individually without collaboration.
 There will be a total of 4 individual assignments.

 - Submissions: All electronically submitted documents must be professional and properly formatted to print.
 Creating PDF documents are ideal.
 You do not need to submit supporting documents containing data or spreadsheets with computations.
 Unformatted Word or Excel files will not be accepted. - Course Project: There will be one major project dealing with portfolio allocation.
 We will be working on this project throughout the course, with intermediate components due intermittently.
 We will apply the portfolio choice and diversification theory from class to some actual real-life scenarios.
 Extensive use will be made of Excel (or any other mathematical package).
-The project must be done in your groups. - Furthermore, the project will involve presentation components.
-Each group must also prepare a) one 10-minute presentation on an intermediate component of the project due as the course progresses, as well as b) a final 15-minute presentation summarizing your work.
-You may sign up for presentation slots as soon as groups are formed. - Participation: A component of your participation grade will consist of a "team participation score" from your teammates.
-Throughout the course, you are to pull your weight and work equally hard as your other teammates.
-You and your teammates will rate the participation of each team member upon completing your final project presentation. - Grading Policy: All course assessment items are graded on a 20-point scale and converted to letter grades based on grade standard and grading distribution consistent with GSM MBA Program Policy & Procedures.
+The project must be done in your groups.

+Furthermore, the project will involve presentation components.
+Each group must also prepare a) 10-minute presentations on intermediate components of the project due as the course progresses, as well as b) a final 15-minute presentation summarizing your work.
+You may sign up for presentation slots as soon as groups are formed.